dag-andersen/argocd-diff-preview/README.md

 - Provides a clear and concise view of the changes
 - Does not require access to your real cluster or Argo CD instance.
 The tool runs in complete isolation.
 - Can be run locally before you open the pull request
-- Works with private repositories and Helm charts
+- Supports private repositories and Helm charts
 - Supports multi-source applications
 - Render resources from external sources (e.g., Helm charts).
-For example, when you update the chart version of Nginx, you can get a render of the new output.
-For example, this is useful to spot changes in default values.
-[PR example](https://github.com/dag-andersen/argocd-diff-preview/pull/15).
+For example, when you update the Helm Chart version of `nginx`, you can see what exactly changed.
+[PR example](https://github.com/dag-andersen/argocd-diff-preview/pull/15)

 ---